Field Crop News, Vol. 12:14, June 5, 2012

 An additional consideration when selling or buying hay directly from the baler is the amount of water being sold or bought.
 A ton of newly baled hay (20% moisture) will contain about 180 lbs more water than stored hay at 12% moisture.

-Weather Effects on Forage Quality — Paul Craig, Program Leader, Field and Forage Crops
+Weather Effects on Forage Quality — Paul Craig, Assistant Director of Programs, Field and Forage Crops

 Any forage producer knows that both the yield and quality of forages is impacted by any rain that occurs from the time the forage is cut until it is actually consumed by the animal.
 Rain causes quality and tonnage losses to forages in many ways.
 By keeping the vegetation moist, the natural process of plant respiration continues in the windrow.
 Plant respiration uses carbohydrates in plant cells until moisture levels drop below 15%.
 When the respiration process continues for an extended period, the overall energy content of the forage is reduced, greatly affecting quality.